torproject/tor/doc/HACKING/Module.md

 Currently, tor has these modules:

   - Relay subsystem (relay)
+  - Directory cache system (dircache).
   - Directory Authority subsystem (dirauth)

-dirauth is located in its own directory in `src/feature/dirauth/`.
+The dirauth code is located in its own directory in `src/feature/dirauth/`.

-Relay is located in directories named `src/*/*relay` and `src/*/*dircache`, which are being progressively refactored and disabled.
+The relay code is located in a directory named `src/*/*relay`, which is being progressively refactored and disabled.

+The dircache code is located in `src/*/*dircache`.
+Right now, it is disabled if and only if the relay module is disabled.
+(We are treating them as separate modules because they are logically independent, not because you would actually want to run one without the other.)

 To disable a module, pass `--disable-module-{dirauth,relay}` at configure time.
 All modules are currently enabled by default.